abelardopardo/ontask_b/docs_src/Install/index.rst

   differentiator, so if you plan to use this authentication method make sure the value of ``REMOTE_USER`` is the email.

+  Additionally, this mode of authentication will be enforced in all requests reaching OnTask.
+However, this configuration prevents the recording of email reads.
+Read the section :ref:`email_config` to configure the server to allow such functionality to be properly configured.

 - Basic authentication.
 If the variable ``REMOTE_USER`` is not set in the internal environment of Django where the web requests are served, OnTask resorts to conventional authentication requiring email and password.
 These